AMSDavis/cadl/docs/dogfood-days.md

 ### Troubleshooting VSCode Tooling and Filing Issues

-If you run into a problem with the Cadl-specific tooling in vscode, please try to capture the issue, and include any log information.
+If you run into a problem with the Cadl-specific tooling in VS Code, please try to capture the issue, and include any log information.
 If IntelliSense, syntax highlighting or other language features don't appear to be working:

 - Ensure that 'Cadl' is the selected language format for your document (this should happen automatically if your file uses the .cadl suffix)
   ![image](https://user-images.githubusercontent.com/1054056/144310539-4e9bfbb9-1366-4b6f-a490-875e9bd68669.png)